From top trends to bridal silhouettes, read our handy guide for everything you need to know about wedding dresses…

 the best materials.

-If you adore the fun styling of icons like Audrey Hepburn and Marilyn Monroe, try a chic, short dress.
+If you adore the fun styling of icons like Audrey Hepburn and Marilyn Monroe, try a chic, short dress with a vintage vibe.

 Mid-calf hemlines are perfect for brides that want to show off their shoes without going for a short design.

 From soft pastel shades to sequins and textures, underlays add an extra special dimension to your dress.